Capitol State Forest

 Porter Creek Campground

 Porter Creek Campground is a popular area for motorcycles, all-terrain vehicles (ATVs), and picnicking in the day-use area.
 This 16-campsite campground is near Porter Creek and surrounded by large Douglas-fir trees.
-Campers are required to register on-site.
 Download a map of the area.
-After Labor Day, the campground will remain open on a first-come, first-serve basis until Nov.
-2.
+The campground is open from May 1 – November 31 on a first come, first served basis.
+Campers must register upon arrival.
+The camping limit is 7 days total within a 365-day period.

 Directions: Start at the junction of SR-12 and Porter Creek Road.
 Go northeast on Porter Creek Road for 3.4 miles.
 At the intersection, go straight on B-line Road for .6 miles.
 The site is on left.
 Get directions